 Install a Debian package

-Alternatively, download Dart SDK as Debian package in the
+Alternatively, download Dart SDK as Debian package

 .deb package format.

 Modify PATH for access to all Dart binaries

 use the following command to change